lucasgdb/useful-dev-tools/web-tools.md

 [CSS Animate](https://cssanimate.com/) | Online tool for creating native CSS3 Keyframes Animation [Tinkercad](https://www.tinkercad.com/) | Tinkercad is a free, easy-to-use app for 3D design, electronics, and coding.
 It's used by teachers, kids, hobbyists, and designers to imagine, design, and make anything!
 [JSON Formatter](https://jsonformatter.org/) | Online JSON Formatter and JSON Validator will format JSON data, and helps to validate, convert JSON to XML, JSON to CSV.
 Save and Share JSON.
+[Coggle](https://coggle.it/) | Coggle is a free mind mapping web app.
+It helps in making hierarchical structures like branching trees to brainstorm ideas, visualize connections across concepts, and collaborate with others.